vonnieda/dimple/README.md

 </div>

 If you like Dimple, and would like to help me keep working on it, please consider helping with one of the methods below.
-Dimple is my full time job and only source of income, and every single bit helps me keep working on open source software full time:
+Open Source is my full time job and only source of income, and every single bit helps me keep working on open source software full time: